tetratecx/tsb-single-vm/README.md

 application deployment strategy and therefor provides a mapping to your organizational structure, compared to traditional K8s RBAC approaches.

+**DOC REF** More information on our tenancy concepts can be found in the official documentation [here](https://docs.tetrate.io/service-bridge/1.6.x/en-us/concepts/security)

 ## Installation